-Every Thursday (early to about 1.30pm) there’s a market in Órgiva (unless there’s a fiesta that week) – in the north part of town, just up from the main square.
+Every Thursday – early to about 1.30pm – there’s a market in Órgiva (unless there’s a fiesta that week) – in the north part of town, just up from the main square in the municipal car park.
 To the visitor, it’s an interesting way to spend an hour browsing among the stalls.
-There’s a wide variety of things including vegetables, fruit, spices, … Continue reading
+If you can, … Continue reading

 Moving abroad, even temporarily, focuses the mind.
 For raising stress levels, isn’t it in the top three – along with bereavement and divorce?
 Decisions have to be made about kitchen equipment, books, CDs, old correspondence – and things you’ve thought you’d need one day ‘just in case’ are, in fact, useless, horrendously designed or non-functioning. … Continue reading